Thanks for visiting!

 Your hobbies or interests

-If you're a private person, you might not necessarily want to trumpet your interests and instead have this information come out organically as you get to know the other parent and kid.
+If you're a private person, you might not necessarily want to trumpet your interests and instead have this information come out organically as you get to know the other parent and child.
 But if you have a niche interest or hobby (e.g. in my case #Linux), it can be helpful to list it in case the other parent happens to also have that interest.
 I don't otherwise tend to bring up the niche stuff in conversation because I'm aware that not everyone is going to have that in common or want to know much about it.
-In general, having your interests shown on your card can help build friendships easier with other parents and have something you can talk about on the adult level, and it lets you ask about their interests without seeming nosy since yours are already listed there.
+In general, having your interests shown on your contact card can help build friendships easier with other parents and have something you can talk about on the adult level.
+As an added bonus it lets you ask about their interests without seeming nosy since yours are already listed on your card!
 But ultimately it's a personal decision whether to include this on your parent card.

 I would not recommend putting your children's interests on the cards because these can change quickly, and the other parent presumably knows you through one of those interests anyway (e.g. sports team, dance class, etc).